 CubeSats are very small satellites, built to standard dimensions and launching as auxiliary payloads, essentially hitchhiking into space with something large and very expensive, like a telecommunications satellite, or fitting into some extra space on a resupply mission to the International Space Station.

-WMU is participating in the University Nanosatellite Program, sponsored by the Air Force Research Laboratory, where teams from colleges across the country compete to have their experimental CubeSats included in a handful of actual launches.
+WMU is participating in the University Nanosatellite Program, sponsored by the Air Force Research Laboratory, where teams from universities across the country compete to have their experimental CubeSats included in a handful of actual launches.
 Western Aerospace Launch Initiative, or WALI, is a student-run WMU organization; it began with high-altitude balloon launches and has now progressed to the design of an advanced CubeSat focused on spacecraft propulsion system monitoring and analysis.

 Using commercially available technology, like the tested spectrometer, is an effective approach to staying within tight budget constraints.
 The budget advantages are, however, meaningless without confidence that the off-the-shelf technology can survive a launch.
 Vibration testing is clearly required to establish mission viability, but it comes with its own risks.
 If the testing breaks a selected commercial device, there are budget and schedule impacts a university program can ill afford.